pytorch/rl/docs/source/reference/envs.rst

 With these, the following methods are implemented:

-- :obj:`env.reset(tensordict)`: a reset method that may (but not necessarily requires to) take a :obj:`TensorDict` input.
+- :obj:`env.reset(tensordict)`: a reset method that may (but not necessarily requires to) take a :class:`tensordict.TensorDict` input.
 It return the first tensordict of a rollout, usually containing a :obj:`"done"` state and a set of observations.
-- :obj:`env.step(tensordict)`: a step method that takes a :obj:`TensorDict` input containing an input action as well as other inputs (for model-based or stateless environments, for instance).
+- :obj:`env.step(tensordict)`: a step method that takes a :class:`tensordict.TensorDict` input containing an input action as well as other inputs (for model-based or stateless environments, for instance).
 - :obj:`env.set_seed(integer)`: a seeding method that will return the next seed